ravirkpal/KoStore/README.md

 **Everyone else**:

 0. Make sure python is installed(https://www.python.org/downloads/)
-1. Click on Code then download zip
+1. Clone or download the zip
 2. Extract the zip and open it(until you see a lot of folders and files)
 3. Right click and press open a terminal here